 Enable and Disable

 The enable line is used for synchronization, but it usually also serves another purpose.
 Its state (0 or 1) indicates if something should be enabled or disabled.
 For example, maybe you don't need a particular device to be running all the time.
 You may be able to disable it, putting it into a low power mode.
 In SPI, that has the added benefit of choosing which device you want to talk to.
 You simply disable all the devices except the one you want to talk to.

 A Simple Implementation of Synchronous Serial – the Shift Register

 In practice, shift registers are often used in the implementation of SPI.

-- If two devices talk at a time, this is a "bus collision".
-Imagine what happens if one device outputs a 0 at the same time as another device outputs a 1.
-This is a short circuit!
+- If two devices talk at a time, this is a "bus collision."
+Imagine what happens if one device outputs a 0 at the same time another device outputs a 1.
+That is a short circuit!

-- A device needs some way of knowing is someone is already talking on the bus
+- A device needs some way of knowing if someone is already talking on the bus.

 In SPI, only one of the devices is in charge.
-It alone decided who can on the bus.
-Furthermore, devices can only talk to the master device, they can't talk to each other.
+It alone decides who can talk on the bus.
+Furthermore, devices can only talk to the master device; they can't talk to each other.